Skip to main content

 executeAction("qvDSHUndo")

-Reverts the last action performed on the dashboard, allowing users to step back through their changes.
+Reverts the last action performed on the dashboard.

 Applicable Views: Design and Interact